Girls und Panzer das Finale: Theatrical

 Four films in the Girls und Panzer das Finale series have been released in Japan since 2017.
 Part 1 was released on December 9, 2017.
 Part 2 was released on June 15, 2019, and in Dolby Atmos and DTS:X theaters on August 16.
 Part 3 was released on March 26, 2021, and in 78 4DX and MX4D theaters on October 8.
 Part 4 was released in regular and Dolby Atmos theaters on October 6, 2023, and in 4D theaters on November 23.
-Part 5 will be released in 2026.
+Part 5 will be released on October 9, 2026, with screenings available in Dolby Cinema, Dolby Atmos, 4DX, and MX4D theaters.

 Home media

 The home videos of Girls und Panzer das Finale films were distributed by Bandai Namco Filmworks, under their label Emotion, in Japan, Sentai Filmworks in the United States and Canada, and MVM Entertainment in the United Kingdom.